fanfan42/ansible-role-lsw/files/documentation/Passthrough.md

 * In case of a Laptop (maybe for a Tower but not tested), go in the BIOS and activate an option like "Switchable Graphics", set it to something like "Dynamic".
 * Like in other virtualization modes, **Intel VT-d** (or **AMD-Vi**) and **Hyperthreading** must be activated in the BIOS.
 * No need for **Secure Boot** on your Linux host.
 * If you want to also install Looking Glass, you will need to buy a "Dummy HDMI Plug" (or Dummy USB-C Plug) on your favorite retailer and plug it in the HDMI port before staring the VM.
-It costs less than 10 bucks. **Note:** it's also "possible" to install Virtual Display Driver like in SR-IOV mode but I didn't make it possible in the code because of performance reasons.
-Install it by yourself if you need it.
+It costs less than 10 bucks. **Note:** it's also "possible" to install [Virtual Display Driver](https://github.com/VirtualDrivers/Virtual-Display-Driver) like in SR-IOV mode but I didn't make it possible in the code because of performance reasons.
+Install it by yourself if you need it and don't want to buy the Dummy HDMI Plug.

 ### Recommendations

 * Have two mice and two keyboards connected via USB to the computer.
 Mousepad and internal keyboard on a laptop count in the total.
 So you can pass 1 mouse and 1 keyboard to the Windows VM with low latency.
 For a laptop, never pass the internal keyboard or mousepad.
+If you intend to only access to your VM via RDP, you don't need a 2nd mouse/keyboard connected.
 * At least, 16GB of RAM.
 RAM allocated by default to the Windows VM is 8192MB.
 For information, Windows 11 needs, at least, 4GB of RAM and you cannot use more than 3/4 of your Linux host maximum RAM.
 * Two disks, one dedicated to the Linux host, one for the Windows VM.
-It gives Bare Metal perforamce and allows **medperf** or **maxperf** playbook to be used as a base.
+It gives Bare Metal performance and allows **medperf** or **maxperf** playbook to be used as a base.
 It also allows to have a dual boot with Windows and Linux at boot.
 Perfect for firmware upgrades for example.

 ## How to use the role